 Chlorine, liquid gas, acid and other chemical burns effect the skin on contact and need to be treated as soon as possible.

 Radiation burns can occur from simple sun tanning to tanning booths.
 Sun exposure is the most common form of a skin burn.
 Medical radiation is often used in Cancer treatments to kill cancer cells.
 Too much radiation will burn good and bad skin.
 Lasers are becoming more and more common in different industries.
 Firearms and power tools are using lasers as guides.
 Retina burns can occur from laser beams that do not appear harmful.
 Call Benson & Bingham today if a product has been misused causing a skin burn of any type.

 Fire burns come from direct contact with a heat source emanating an extreme temperature.
 Fire temperature is around 980 degrees F with the blue flame or middle temps approaching 2,400 degrees F; thus it does not take much to melt the flesh of human skin.
-For more information on fire burns, reference Fire and Explosions.
+For more information on fire burns.

 Burns are treated based on the burn classification.
 3rd degree burns get the most intense treatment requiring antibiotics and silver sulfadiazine treatments to help fight infection.
 Depending on the severity of the burn, skin grafts may be needed and are performed by plastic surgeons.

 Las Vegas has only one burn care center, the Lions Burn Care Center at UMC.
 Opened since 1968, it is well recognized and helps with all types of burns: 702-383-2000.